Mussels with Herbed Vinaigrette (Moules Vinaigrette)

 - Juice of 1 lime

 - Piment d’Espelette

-- In a large saucepan, warm the duck fat over medium heat.
-Add the shallots and garlic and cook until softened, but not browned, about 5 minutes.
-Increase the heat to medium-high, add the mussels and wine, and cover.
-Cook, shaking the pan occasionally, until the mussels open, 3 to 5 minutes.
+- In a large pot, warm the duck fat over medium heat.
+Add the shallots and garlic and cook, stirring occasionally, until softened, but not browned, about 5 minutes.
+Turn the heat to medium high, add the mussels and wine, cover, and cook, shaking the pan occasionally, until the mussels open, 3–5 minutes.
 Discard any that do not open.

-- Pour 1⁄4 cup of the reduction into the shallots and garlic, then add the olive oil, chives, parsley, tarragon, lemon rind, and lime juice.
-Toss until well combined.
-Season the vinaigrette with salt and piment d’Espelette.
+- Pour 1⁄4 cup of the reduction into the reserved shallots and garlic; stir in the olive oil, chives, parsley, tarragon, lemon rind, and lime juice.
+Season to taste with salt and piment d’Espelette.

 - Remove and discard the empty top shells from each mussel and transfer the bottoms to a serving platter.
 Spoon the vinaigrette over the mussels and serve immediately.